There are just no two ways about it.

 The recorded interaction between native speakers may be short and sweet, but you’ll be dealing with this material throughout the whole lesson in various ways.

-The whole conversation will be fleshed out, with the two hosts even talking about their personal experiences on the topic.
+The whole dialogue will then be fleshed out with the two hosts even talking about their personal experiences on the topic.
 For example, if the lesson is about calling for taxi service, one of the hosts might share an interesting story of when she called to be picked up at a restaurant.